Industry placement incentives and other frequently asked employer questions

 However, wages are optional and industry placements are long enough that students will really get to grips with the work you need them to do.
 Essentially, this is your investment – so making it count is important!

-Whether you are bring people in to help lighten the work load in the here and now, or are looking at industry placements to support your talent pipeline, it’s really important to think about how you can induct students thoroughly and allow them to pick up tasks and projects that keep them motivated without draining your time.
+Whether you are bring people in to help lighten the work load in the here and now, or are looking at industry placements to support your talent pipeline, it’s really important to think about how you can induct students thoroughly and allow them to pick up tasks and projects that keep them motivated without draining your time… we can advise you on this!

 Why should my business offer T Level industry placements?